Hariiiy/Hariiiy/README.md

 <img src="image/RestaurantFullMoon_TitleBanner.png" width="720" />

-  >『Serving customers by day, taking out the trash by night — being a werewolf doesn't exempt you from work :( 』
+  >『Serving customers by day, taking out the trash by night — being a werewolf doesn't exempt you from work :( 』⠀⠀[Click to Open]

 </summary>